jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ```
 1WR
 Legendary Creature - Human Expeditioner
+Stance Switch — At the beginning of combat, roll a six-sided die.
+1-2 | Offensive Stance — Maelle gains Vigilance and +2/+0 until your next turn
+3-4 | Defensive Stance — Maelle gains Hexproof, First Strike and +0/+2 until your next turn.
+5-6 | Virtuose Stance — Maelle gains Double Strike and +1/-1 until your next turn.
 At the beginning of your end step, if you both own and control Maelle, Child of Lumiere and a creature named Alicia Dessendre, Silenced by Fire, exile them, then meld them into Maelle, The Reawakened Paintress.

 3/3